OB Pier. Because of its length, it puts you in the position to snag yellowtail, barracuda.

 The Cat Cafe

-> 472 Third Street, Downtown San Diego
+472 Third Avenue, San Diego

-> The first cat cafe opened in Taipei in 1998, where it became a popular stop for Japanese tourists, who brought the idea back home.
+The first cat cafe opened in Taipei in 1998, where it became a popular stop for Japanese tourists, who brought the idea back home.
 Because many apartments in Japan forbid pets, the cafes became oases to relieve the stress of urban life.
 The Cat Cafe serves coffee drinks and pastries from local companies including West Coast Coffee Roasters, Cafe Virtuoso, Bread & Cie, The Cravory, and Adam’s Lunch Box.
 The stars of the show, about a dozen well-socialized foster cats, live in a room separate from the food service area.
 Pet and play to your heart’s content, and if you fall in love, the kitties are available for you to adopt.

 Day of Mindfulness at the Deer Park Monastery

 Most Sundays, the Deer Park Monastery opens up its gates for visitors to explore the grounds and have a chance to participate in the day’s practices of “sitting meditation, walking meditation, mindful eating, deep relaxation meditation, and sharing togetherness.”
 This 400-acre center for monastic training and mindfulness practice sits nestled in the chaparral mountains.
 The day’s program starts with a guided meditation walk which sets the peaceful tone.
 Afterwards, a Dharma Talk is held in the Meditation Hall followed by small group teachings or discussions and a silent lunch.
 There is a children’s program for those ages 6 to 12.
 Free, but donations encouraged.